ribbon-finance/ribbon-v1/README.md

 The command automates the contract verification process with Etherscan.

 3. Next, to create an instrument, run this command.
-The `-x` parameter specifies the strike price of the instrument contract.
+The `-e` parameter specifies the expiry of the instrument contract.

 ```
-node ./scripts/addTwinYield.js -x 500
+node ./scripts/addRibbonVolatility.js -e 1615507200 -n 'ETHVOL-12MAR2021' -s 'ETHVOL-12MAR2021' -N mainnet
 ```

-Other parameters such as `--expiry` specify the contract expiry.
-These parameters can be set manually.
-Check the `--help` for more information.
+Check the `--help` for more information on the parameters.

-After that, you will need to manually verify the instrument proxy with Etherscan, e.g. https://kovan.etherscan.io/proxyContractChecker?a=0x6bCf7bD4F09f1B556C4bD58A00EE944d9c46e2f2.